magictrick-dev/Ninetails/README.md

 is designed to be directly coupled with the engine.
 There is no "create new project" button.
 Simply clone the project and begin programming.

-In order to main modularity between Ninetails and your game, organize and modify `src/engine/runtime.h` and `src/engine/runtime.c` such that it forwards off your render and update functionality to a separate implementation file.
+In order to maintain modularity between Ninetails and your game, organize and modify `src/engine/runtime.h` and `src/engine/runtime.c` such that it forwards off your render and update functionality to a separate implementation file.
 I recommend creating a folder like `src/game/` which contains all your game source files.
 This indirection